Muniox/blog-megak-back/README.md

 - User can delete his own post
 - Implementation of pages using React and Tailwind (Home, Login, Register, Single, Write)

-## What has not been accomplished on the front-end
+## What has not been accomplished on the back-end

 - Errors only apper in console (modal should be implemented to show errors)
 - Serch input that should find posts by name not work